serdar-acir/Tutorials/docs/index.md

 ![image info](folder_struct.png)

 An abstract of the file system in TOSUN cluster is given above.
 When logging into TOSUN cluster, default folder is `your_home_folder`.
 Home folder have the alias `~`.
 Navigating through the files is done by `cd` command.
 Going parent direction is done by `cd ..` and going children direction is done by `cd folder_name`.
-One can reach from every folder to by giving *relative path* from current folder or *absolute path* of target folder. `pwd` command will give your current folder's absolute path.
+One can reach from every folder to every folder by giving *relative path* from current folder or *absolute path* of target folder. `pwd` command will give your current folder's absolute path.
 To illustrate, reaching from `test` folder from `your_home_folder` could be done by
 `cd ../test`
 OR
 `cd /cta/test`.

 - Listing files in current folders is done by `ls` command